 Allahabad fort was built in 1583 by Mughal Emperor Akbar.
-It’s was the greatest garrisons of Mughal Emperor.
+It is the one of the biggest of Mughal Emperor.
 Presently the fort is undertaken by the Indian Army, only some portion of it is open to the tourist.
-The royal fort has massive wall with three entrances and also the exterior wall is still in condition and is so visible arising through the Yamuna River, near the confluence site.
-There are high-rise towers inside the fort.
+The royal fort has a big wall with three entrances and also the Outer wall is still in good condition and also visible from the Yamuna River, near the confluence site.
+There are high-high towers inside the fort.
 It’s a magnificent example of medieval India’s master craftsmanship.
 This can best be appreciated.

-“Allahabad fort is the biggest fort built by Mugal Emperor Akbar”
+“Allahabad fort is one of the biggest fort built by Mugal Emperor Akbar”

 Inside the fort you can see 10 meter high Ashok Pillar, It is believed that it was built 232 BC, Which is of great importance to historians and archaeologists.
-This pillar was initially installed from village Kosam, right now Kaushambi.
-Inscribed on this pillar tend to be some royal edicts involving Ashoka, account of successful battles involving Samudragupta, two quick monographs as well as a fascinate keep in order the memories of Jahangir’s coronation.
-Numerous of visitor written their name included Birbal, who went to this spot in 1575 about the eve of Magh mela.
-Jodhabai Building is yet another attraction with the fort.
-This structure shows the unique fusion of Hindu in addition to Islamic buildings.
-Apart out of this, there is Saraswati kund that is allowed to be the foundation of renowned but suspect mythical river Saraswati.
-This perhaps the fort isn’t open to public.
+This pillar was initially established from village Kosam, right now Kaushambi.
+Inscribed on this pillar tend to be some royal edicts involving Ashoka, an account of successful battles involving Samudragupta, two quick monographs as well as a fascinating keep in order the memories of Jahangir’s coronation.
+Numerous of visitor written their name included Birbal, who went to this spot in 1575 in the eve of Magh Mela.